+D. Bosch · C. Speir Department of Agricultural and Applied Economics.
+Virginia Polytechnic Institute and State University, Blacksburg, VA 24061, USA water and related resources and processes in a given watershed' [1].
 Effective watershed management requires that decision-makers receive input about, and balance consideration of, a number of competing factors.
 The fundamental drivers of change are modifications to landuse and settlement patterns.
 These changes affect surface and ground waterflows, water quality, wildlife habitat, economic value of the land and infrastructure (directly due to the change itself such as building a housing development, and indirectly due to the effects of the change, such as increased flooding), and cause economic effects on municipalities (taxes raised versus services provided).

-To model the effects of landuse and settlement changes properly requires, at a minimum, the ability to model and integrate codes related to surface and subsurface hydrology, economics, and biology.
-The emerging discipline of problem solving environments (PSEs) [29] seeks to combine such discipline-specific software tools into integrated systems for decisionmaking and problem solving.
+To model the effects of landuse and settlement changes properly requires, at a minimum, the ability to model and integrate codes/procedures related to surface and subsurface hydrology, economics, and biology.
+In a recent study defining new strategies for America's watersheds, the National Research Council recommended that watershed researchers emphasize the integration of environmental, economic, and social perspectives, with more attention to linkages, their implications for management, and overcoming barriers to implementation.
+It was further recommended that the scientific communities develop better, more user-friendly decision support systems to help decision-makers understand and evaluate alternative approaches [1].
+The emerging discipline of problem solving environments (PSEs) [2,3] seeks to attain precisely this goal by combining discipline-specific software tools into integrated systems for decision-making and problem solving.
 PSEs free the computational scientist from managing individual software components and enable the specification of parameters of the problem at a high level (in the vernacular of the domain), rather than in terms of low-level modeling subsystems or software.
 PSEs then integrate results of the submodels into coherent, visual feedback suitable for high-level comprehension.
 Finally, PSEs are meant to be used by people who have diverse backgrounds and levels of expertise, and who are certain not to be experts in all of the domains that are modeled.

-This paper presents the design and implementation of L2W - a PSE for landuse change analysis.
+This paper presents the design and implementation of

+L2W (From Landscapes to Waterscapes) - a PSE for landuse change analysis.
 L2W organizes and unifies the diverse collection of software typically associated with ecosystem models (hydrological, economic, and biological).
 It provides a web-based interface for potential watershed managers and other users to explore meaningful alternative land development and management scenarios and view their hydrological, ecological, and economic impacts.

-Organization of the Paper
+Organization of the paper

 Section 2 outlines various design principles of PSEs, with specific reference to watershed assessment.
 The current state-of-the-art in implementation technologies for PSEs is also presented here.
 Section 3 presents the design architecture of the L2W PSE.
 It outlines the various models considered in this study.
-Usability and performance considerations are outlined, and comparisons to other systems are presented.
+Usability and performance considerations are outlined, and comparisons to other systems are drawn.
 Section 4 describes experimental results from a prototype implementation of the L2W PSE for the Upper Roanoke River Watershed in Southwest Virginia, USA.
-It also emphasis the configuration and tuning of the models presented earlier.
-Section 5 provides various avenues for extending the capability of L2W.
+It also emphasizes the configuration and tuning of the models presented earlier.
+Section 5 outlines various avenues for extending the capability of L2W.